hienphan161/hienphan161/README.md

 ## I'm currently working on 🚴🏻‍♀

 - Improving data preprocessing and manipulation with Python.
-- Experimenting with PySpark for large-scale dataset handling.
+- Experimenting with PySpark to handle large-scale datasets and optimize data processing workflows.
-- Utilizing Tableau and Power BI for interactive dashboard creation.
+- Utilizing Tableau and Power BI for interactive dashboards and storytelling with data.
-- Deepening SQL skills for efficient database querying.
+- Deepening SQL skills for querying and manipulating data within relational databases.
+- Practicing data modeling to design efficient database schemas and optimize query performance.
-- Exploring cloud-based data solutions like Oracle Cloud and Azure.
+- Exploring cloud-based data solutions (Oracle Cloud, Azure, AWS).
+- Exploring NoSQL databases like MongoDB and Cassandra for unstructured data handling.

 ## Languages and tools 🔭
 <p align="center">